Oolong tea

 What is oolong tea?

 Oolong tea is not a specific kind of tea, but refers to a very specific technique.
-Oolong tea is semi-fermented.
-This means that it is not as fermented as black tea , but it is still slightly fermented and thus stronger in taste compared to green tea .
+Oolong tea is less oxidized than black tea, yet more than green tea – giving it a unique flavor complexity.

 The tea is produced in China and Taiwan, but the most popular types come from Taiwan.
 The leaves are processed immediately after picking the tea leaves.
 The Taiwanese Oolong tea such as Formosa Jing Xi is often more fermented than the Chinese Oolong tea.
 A Chinese Oolong tea could, for example, be the famous Shui Xian.